Tianbao War: War

 In 750, Geluofeng raised an army to capture 32 native counties of Yunnan and killed Zhang Qiantuo.
 Yang Guozhong (楊國忠), the Tang governor of Xichuan, sent Xianyu Zhongtong (鮮于仲通) to lead 60,000 troops to attack Nanzhao.
 Nanzhao was defeated step by step.
 Geluofeng sent envoys to the Tang dynasty to apologize and request peace with Tang, but the Tang dynasty refused.
 Nanzhao then turned to Tibet for help.
 The Tang army advanced close to the Nanzhao capital, but was defeated.
 Geluofeng thus proclaimed himself Eastern Emperor (東帝) and became the sworn younger brother of Tibetan Emperor Mé Aktsom, no longer loyal to the Tang dynasty.

 In 754, Tang general Li Mi (李宓) led an army of 70,000 to attack Nanzhao.
 When they reached the capital, Geluofeng stayed in the city and refused to fight.
 Li Mi's army ran out of food, and most soldiers died of disease, malaria, and hunger.
 Li Mi led the rest of his troops back, but was pursued by Nanzhao-Tibetan coalition forces, and his entire army was wiped out.
 Li Mi himself committed suicide by jumping into the river.
 After this defeat, the Tang dynasty no longer had the strength to attack Nanzhao.

 Aftermath

 As Tibet suffered heavy losses in many defeats, Tibet imposed excessive taxes and military service on Nanzhao.
-In 794, Nanzhao launched the battle of Shenchuan, successfully broke away from Tibet, and restored diplomatic relation with the Tang dynasty.
+In 794, Nanzhao launched the battle of Shenchuan, successfully broke away from Tibet, and restored friendly relations with the Tang dynasty.